-- Price: Free, except you can unlock more functionality on the site (like the chromosome browser) for $19.
+- Price: Free, except you can unlock more functionality on the site (like the chromosome browser and MyOrigins ancestry estimate) for $19.

 - Notes: FTDNA (abbreviation) has a big database of international testers.
 I have found cousins in other countries here.
-For example, I recently got in touch with my mother’s second cousin who lives in Serbia through this site.
+For example, I have found cousins in Serbia, Russia and Poland on the site.

 Learn more: Read about how to upload to Family Tree DNA